Leila Shahid

-Leila Shahid (ليلى شهيد; born in Beirut in 13 July 1949) is a Palestinian diplomat.
-She was the first woman ambassador of Palestine, serving the PLO in Ireland in 1989, in The Netherlands in 1990, then serving the PA in France where she had taken office in Paris in 1993.
-From 2006 to 2014, she was the General Delegate of Palestine in the EU, Belgium and Luxembourg.
+Leila Shahid (ليلى شهيد; 13 July 1949 – 18 February 2026) was a Palestinian diplomat.
+She was the first woman ambassador of Palestine, serving the Palestine Liberation Organization (PLO) in Ireland in 1989 and the Netherlands in 1990, then serving the Palestinian Authority (PA) in France where she had taken office in Paris in 1993.
+From 2006 to 2014, she was the General Delegate of Palestine in the European Union, Belgium and Luxembourg.

+Early life

-She is the daughter of Munib Shahid and Serene Husseini Shahid and thus related to the Al-Husayni clan.
-Shahid's parents were from Acre and Jerusalem, but she grew up with her two sisters in exile in Lebanon.
-After studying anthropology and psychology at the American University of Beirut, Leila worked in the Palestinian refugee camps until 1974 when she began her doctorate in anthropology in Paris, where she met Jean Genet.
-In 1976 she was elected president of the Union of Palestinian students in France.
+Born in Beirut, Lebanon.
+Shahid was the daughter of Munib Shahid and Serene Husseini Shahid and was related to the Al-Husayni clan.
+She also had paternal Baháʼí heritage.
+Her parents were from Acre and Jerusalem, but she grew up with her two sisters in exile in Lebanon.
+After studying anthropology and psychology at the American University of Beirut, Shahid worked in Palestinian camps until 1974 when she began her doctorate in anthropology in Paris, where she met French writer Jean Genet.
+In 1976, she was elected president of the Union of Palestinian students in France.

+Career

-In September 1982, Shahid and Jean Genet went to Beirut.
-They arrived during the Sabra and Shatila massacres.
-Genet's account was published in "La revue d'études palestiniennes", in an article entitled Quatre heures à Chatila (Four Hours at Chatila) -- Catherine Biscovitch's film "Dancing Among the Dead" was based on this article by Genet.
-While working as the Ambassador of Palestine to France, Shahid arranged for the safe storage of artefacts in that had been discovered during archaeological investigations in Gaza at sites such as Tell es-Sakan; they had been on display at the Institut du Monde Arabe for an exhibition on Gaza's history but could not be returned after the end of the exhibition due to the start of the Second Intifada.
+In September 1982, Shahid and Jean Genet went to Beirut, Jordan.
+Genet's account was published in La revue d'études palestiniennes (The Review of Palestinian Studies), in an article entitled "Quatre heures à Chatila" (Four Hours at Chatila) which later served as the basis for Catherine Biscovitch's film "Dancing Among the Dead".
+While working as the Ambassador of Palestine to France, Shahid arranged for the safe storage of artefacts that had been discovered during archaeological investigations in Gaza at sites such as Tell es-Sakan; they had been on display at the Institut du Monde Arabe for an exhibition but could not be returned after the end of the exhibition due to the start of the Second Intifada.

-In 2004, she was with Palestinian leader Yasser Arafat during his final days.
+In 2004, Shahid was with Palestinian leader Yasser Arafat during his final days.

-She was a longtime director of "La revue d'études palestiniennes" (The Review of Palestinian Studies), while serving as a board member right now.
+She was a longtime director of La revue d'études palestiniennes, serving as a board member until her death.

-The Russell Tribunal on Palestine was established in response to a call by Leila Shahid and Ken Coates (Chairperson of the Bertrand Russell Peace Foundation), Nurit Peled (Israeli, Sakharov Prize for Freedom of Speech 2001).
+The Russell Tribunal on Palestine was established in March 2009 in response to a call by Shahid, British politician and chairperson of the Bertrand Russell Peace Foundation Ken Coates, and Israeli activist Nurit Peled-Elhanan.

+Private life

-Though not a follower of the Baháʼí Faith, she is the great-great granddaughter of the Baháʼí prophet Baha'u'llah through her father, who was a grandson of Abdu'l-Baha.
-Her father was excommunicated from the Baháʼí Faith for opposition to Shoghi Effendi.
+Though not a follower of the Baháʼí Faith, Shahid was the great-great-granddaughter of the Baháʼí prophet Baha'u'llah through her father, who was a grandson of Abdu'l-Baha.
+Her father was excommunicated from the Baháʼí Faith for his opposition to Shoghi Effendi, the Guardian of the Baháʼí Faith from 1922 to 1957.

+Shahid died by suicide in France on 18 February 2026, at the age of 76.
+She had reportedly been ill for several years.